 Notice that the signs were not primarily given to build up the faith or spirituality of believers.
 They were given to confirm the [truth of] the word of God to Christ's intended audience, the Jewish people.

 Why was it necessary to 'confirm' the word with the various signs?
 Unger's Bible Handbook gives its opinion as to why tongues, (one of the signs), were necessary:

 There are two aspects in the manifestation of tongues: first, the tongues (languages) in Acts 2, 10, 19 (and probably in ch.
 8); second, the gift of tongues (known languages) in the early apostolic church.
 The gift under the second aspect evidently was not permanent (1 Cor 13:9-13). . . .
 This sign gift with interpretation was meant to instruct the church before the completed NT Scriptures were given.

 Under the first aspect tongues were a means by which the Holy Spirit witnessed to Israel on the day of Pentecost (2:4-13).
-They were a sign of the truth that Jesus was the Messiah and an indication of the new age of the Spirit
+They were a sign of the truth that Jesus was the Messiah and an indication to the Jewish Nation of the new age of the Spirit